Cameran Eubanks Reveals Why She’s Leaving ‘Southern Charm’

 “I was going to make a kind statement about why I decided to leave the show tomorrow,” Eubanks, 36, wrote via Instagram on Wednesday, May 13.
 “However, it has come to my attention that insidious rumors are now spreading and fake articles are being written…some of which pertain to my marriage.”

-The South Carolina native admitted that the rumors about her husband, Jason Wimberly, allegedly having a mistress, are “upsetting,” but noted that she’s not surprised by them as “this is what reality television has come to nowadays and a large reason why I kept my marriage off air.”
+The South Carolina native admitted that rumors about her husband, Jason Wimberly, allegedly having a mistress are “upsetting,” but noted that she’s not surprised by them as “this is what reality television has come to nowadays and a large reason why I kept my marriage off air.”

 “You must protect what is sacred to you.
 Some things aren’t work a big paycheck,” the reality TV star continued.
 “What upsets me the most is that my husband, who is the most sincere and faithful human I know is falsely dragged into this.
 It disgusts me.”